|Nutritional Guidelines (per serving)|

 Strain into an old-fashioned glass filled with fresh ice.

-Serve and enjoy!
+Serve and enjoy.

 Raw Egg Warning

-Consuming raw and lightly-cooked eggs poses a risk for food-borne illness.
+Consuming raw and lightly cooked eggs poses a risk for foodborne illness.

-- The average juice yield from one lemon is 1 3/4 ounces.
-Typically, you can squeeze the juice of half a lemon directly into the shaker.
-Measuring it offers more control over the flavor.
+- The juice: The average juice yield from one lemon is 1 3/4 ounces.
+Typically, you can squeeze the juice of half a lemon directly into the shaker, but measuring it offers more control over the flavor.
 Avoid bottled lemon juice for any sour drinks because they throw off the balance of flavor.